Piggott, Arkansas: Education

 The Piggott School District is composed of two campuses.
 Piggott Elementary School is the campus for grades K-6, while Piggott High School is composed of grades 7-12.
-In recent years, the school has enrolled around 1,000 students per school year.
+As of October 2024, 410 students were enrolled at the elementary school and 330 were enrolled at the high school.
 The schools offer several extracurricular activities for students including athletics, band, and various clubs and organizations.
 The athletic program includes boys' football, tennis, basketball, baseball, golf, and track and field.
 Girls' sports include basketball, volleyball, tennis, softball, track and field, and golf.
 Most recently, the school added a skeet shooting team to its list of activities.
 PHS also opened a new gymnasium during the 2007-2008 athletic season.

 Cultural references

 Piggott is perhaps best known for its association with American writer and Nobel laureate Ernest Hemingway, whose second wife Pauline Pfeiffer was the daughter of prominent local landowner and businessman Paul Pfeiffer.
 After meeting and marrying in Paris in the late 1920s, Hemingway and Pauline made frequent and lengthy visits to her parents' home in Piggott, where Ernest Hemingway wrote portions of A Farewell to Arms, and other works.
 The Pfeiffer House and Carriage House are now preserved as the Hemingway-Pfeiffer Museum and Educational Center, run by Arkansas State University.

 The Piggott Post Office is the home of an oil-on-canvas mural "Air Mail" painted in 1941 by Dan Rhodes and funded by the Treasury Section of Fine Arts, a New Deal public art program.
 The mural was featured on a sheet of U.S. postage stamps, "Post Office Murals," issued on April 10, 2019.

-The town was mentioned in the 1990s television sitcom Evening Shade, set in Arkansas.
-The high school football team coached by "Wood Newton" (played by Burt Reynolds) celebrated when it tied Piggott High in a game, which it almost always lost.

-Piggott was also one of the filming sites for Andy Griffith's acting debut, A Face in the Crowd.
-The film, which also starred Patricia Neal, featured several Piggott citizens as extras.
-Scenes were also filmed in the northeast Arkansas town of Paragould.
-Several locations in Piggott are featured in the movie, including the Piggott Mohawk football field, the old Clay County jail, and a swimming pool at the Matilda and Karl Pfeiffer residence.
-Piggott was chosen when Toby Bruce, a friend of Ernest Hemingway, recommended the site to writer Budd Schulberg.